I. General Questions About a Pituitary Tumor or Pituitary

-1. What causes a pituitary tumor to develop?
+1. What causes a pituitary tumor or adenoma to develop?

 2. Is a pituitary tumor a brain tumor?

-tissue is different from brain tissue.
-Since the pituitary gland is
+different from brain tissue.
+Since the pituitary gland is located at

-located at the base of the brain and is connected to the brain by a
+the base of the brain and is connected to the brain by a thin stalk,

-thin stalk, there is often confusion, particularly by insurance
+there is often confusion, particularly by insurance companies, about

 3. Is a pituitary tumor cancer?

-is benign.
-Although the tumor is benign, it can cause problems because
+benign.
+Although the tumor is benign, it can cause problems because of

 (hypopituitarism) and/or headache or because of excessive hormone